The National Choir Competition 2025, with a competing choir performing on stage

 Grand Final

-16 Junior Choirs and 14 Senior Choirs will be selected to compete at the Grand Final on Tuesday 3 March at Birmingham Symphony Hall.
+16 Junior Choirs and 14 Senior Choirs were selected to compete at the Grand Final on Tuesday 3 March at Birmingham Symphony Hall.

-Judges will be looking for the best overall choirs, taking into consideration both the musical excellence and creative performance on the day.
+Judges were looking for the best overall choirs, taking into consideration both the musical excellence and creative performance on the day.

-There will be two separate competitions with the Junior competition taking place during the day and the Seniors competition during the evening.
+There were two separate competitions with the Junior competition taking place during the day and the Seniors competition during the evening.

-All choirs will sit in the auditorium and perform before a live audience.
+All choirs sat in the auditorium and performed before a live audience.

 Check out the Grand Final rules here.